0xMiden/miden-client/docs/src/cli-config.md

 ## Client Configuration

 We configure the client using a [TOML](https://en.wikipedia.org/wiki/TOML) file ([`miden-client.toml`]).
-The file is created automatically when you run the client for the first time.
-The file can be edited to change the default configuration of the client.
+The file gets created when running `miden init`.
+It can also be edited to use a different configuration for the client.

 ```sh
 store_filepath = "store.sqlite3"